1989 Polish parliamentary election: Aftermath

 The magnitude of the Communist coalition's defeat was so great that there were initially fears that either the PZPR or the Kremlin would annul the results.
 However, PZPR general secretary Wojciech Jaruzelski allowed the results to stand.
 He and his colleagues felt secure with the 65% of the seats it was guaranteed for itself and its traditional allies.
-On 19 July the Sejm elected Jaruzelski as president by only one vote.
+On 19 July the National Assembly, a joint session of the Sejm and the Senate, elected Jaruzelski as president by only one vote.
 In turn, he nominated General Czesław Kiszczak for prime minister; they intended for Solidarity to be given a few token positions for appearances.
 However, this was undone when Solidarity's leaders convinced the PZPR's longtime satellite parties, the ZSL and SD (some of whose members already owed a debt to Solidarity for endorsing them during the second round) to switch sides and support a Solidarity-led coalition government.
 The PZPR, which had 37.6% of the seats, suddenly found itself in a minority.
 Abandoned by Moscow, Kiszczak resigned on 14 August.
-With no choice but to appoint a Solidarity member as prime minister, on 24 August Jaruzelski appointed Solidarity activist Tadeusz Mazowiecki as head of a Solidarity-led coalition, ushering a brief period described as "Your president, our prime minister".
+With no choice but to appoint a Solidarity member as prime minister, on 24 August Jaruzelski appointed Solidarity activist Tadeusz Mazowiecki as head of a Solidarity-led coalition, ushering a brief period of cohabitation described as "Your president, our prime minister".

 The elected parliament was known as the Contract Sejm, from the "contract" between the Solidarity and the communist government which made it possible in the first place.

-Although the elections were not entirely democratic they paved the way for the Sejm's approval of Mazowiecki's cabinet on 13 September and a peaceful transition to democracy, which was confirmed after the presidential election of 1990 (in which Lech Wałęsa replaced Jaruzelski as president) and the parliamentary elections of 1991.
+Although the elections were not entirely democratic due to the reserved seats, they paved the way for the Sejm's approval of Mazowiecki's cabinet on 13 September and a peaceful transition to democracy, which was confirmed after the presidential election of 1990 (in which Lech Wałęsa replaced Jaruzelski as president) and the parliamentary elections of 1991.

 On the international level, this election is seen as one of the major milestones in the fall of communism ("Autumn of Nations") in Central and Eastern Europe.

 However, Solidarity did not stay in power long, and quickly fractured, resulting in it being replaced by other parties.
 In this context, the 1989 elections are often seen as the vote against communism, rather than for Solidarity.